 Occupational certification represents an excellent opportunity for displaced workers to learn a new skill and transition into a new and rewarding career.
 Below are resources designed to assist persons looking to earn a new credential.

-U.S. Department of Labor's Career One Stop - a comprehensive source for career information.
+U.S. Department of Labor's Career One

 Job Corps - Job Corps is a no-cost education and vocational training program administered by the U.S. Department of Labor that helps young people ages 16-24 to learn a new skill.